 Techlondon Slack Group – Run by Gus Ferguson

 4. Key Events in the London Startup Ecosystem

-Number of London based events & meetups is too many to count.
+The number of London based events & meetups is too many to count.
 The top topics of discussion are 1.
 Software Development, 2.
 Data Science, and 3.
 Entrepreneurship.
-Below is an interesting comparison of most popular meetup topics by cities.
-Interestingly, London is the least interested in talking about software in comparison to its position as a startup hub.)
+Below is an interesting comparison of the most popular meetup topics by city.
+Interestingly, London is the least interested in talking about software compared to its position as a startup hub.)

 Meetup.com and EventBrite are great platforms to follow almost all of the events happening around London.
-The difficulty with those platforms however, is that there may be too many events and therefore hard to pick the best ones.
+However, the difficulty with those platforms is that there may be too many events and, therefore hard to pick the best ones.

 Cloud Expo Europe